livewire/livewire/docs/actions.md

 ### `$toggle`

-The `$toggle` magic is used to toggle the value of a boolean property in your Livewire component.
+The `$toggle` action is used to toggle the value of a boolean property in your Livewire component:

 ```html
 <button wire:click="$toggle('sortAsc')">